g0sie/kendama-progress-tracker/README.md

 - redstone - if you land the trick 50 times,
 - gold - if you land the trick 100 times.

-There rule is simple - once you land a trick, click '+1'.
+The rule is simple - once you land a trick, click '+1'.
 After you fill up a progress bar of the trick, you can level up and get 10 kendama points.
 The goal is to land every trick 100 times and get a gold level.

 ![screenshot of user's list of tricks](screenshots/tricks.png)